 Minnesota law also requires that final results from the inpatient newborn hearing screen (regardless of test outcome), and any outpatient rescreening results completed by the nursery unit, be sent to the infant's primary care provider.
 For all infants with REFER results requiring further testing, please notify the program and the primary care provider of when and where follow-up testing will take place.
 Hearing screening results and follow-up plans should be communicated to the primary care clinic within 10 days of screening.

 Timely follow-up, thorough documentation, and effective communication between the Newborn Screening Program, providers, specialists, and families are key steps in the newborn hearing screening process that help facilitate prompt diagnosis, family support, and implementation of early intervention services.

-All newborn hearing screening results should be documented in a hearing screening tracking and management system and in the infant’s medical record.
+Final inpatient newborn hearing screening results should be documented in the infant’s medical record.
 If the birth facility did not schedule outpatient follow-up for a child who referred, the primary care provider should schedule follow-up as soon as possible.
 All screening/rescreening should be completed by one month of age, and diagnosis completed no later than three months of age.